 Legacy RefWorks deactivation date is June 30, 2023

 If you are using Legacy RefWorks we encourage you to upgrade to ProQuest RefWorks well before Legacy RefWorks is deactivated on June 30, 2023.
 If you want to change to ProQuest RefWorks, see From Legacy RefWorks to ProQuest RefWorks.

 Why use a reference manager?

-RefWorks is a reference manager, like EndNote, Reference Manager, Zotero, Citavi, Mendeley and a number of other programs.
-These programs are very useful for two reasons:
+RefWorks is a reference manager, like EndNote, Zotero, Citavi, Mendeley and others.
+These programs are useful for, among others: